 Maya Angelou biography

 As an African American, Angelou experienced firsthand racial prejudices and discrimination in Arkansas.
-She also suffered at the hands of a family associate around the age of seven.
-During a visit with her mother, Angelou was raped by her mother's boyfriend.
-Her uncles killed the boyfriend for the sexual assault.
+She also suffered at the hands of a family associate around the age of 7: During a visit with her mother, Angelou was raped by her mother's boyfriend.
+Then, as vengeance for the sexual assault, Angelou's uncles killed the boyfriend.
 So traumatized by the experience, Angelou stopped talking.
 She returned to Arkansas and spent years as a virtual mute.

-During World War II, Angelou moved to San Francisco.
-There she won a scholarship to study dance and acting at the Labor School.
-Angelou worked for a time as the first female African American cable car conductor.
-In 1944, the 16-year-old future literary icon gave birth to her son Guy.
-Angelou worked a number of jobs to support herself and her son.
+During World War II, Angelou moved to San Francisco, California, where she won a scholarship to study dance and acting at the California Labor School.
+Also during this time, Angelou became the first black female cable car conductor—a job she held only briefly, in San Francisco.

-In the mid-1950s, Angelou's career as a performer started to take off.
-She landed a role in a touring production of Porgy and Bess.
-Angelou later appeared off-Broadway in Calypso Heat Wave and released her first album Miss Calypso.
-A member of the Harlem Writers Guild and a civil rights activist, she organized and starred in the musical revue Cabaret for Freedom as a benefit for the Southern Christian Leadership Conference (SCLC).
-Angelou served as the SCLC's northern coordinator.
+In the mid-1950s, Angelou's career as a performer began to take off.
+She landed a role in a touring production of Porgy and Bess, later appearing in the off-Broadway production Calypso Heat Wave (1957) and releasing her first album, Miss Calypso (1957).
+A member of the Harlem Writers Guild and a civil rights activist, Angelou organized and starred in the musical revue Cabaret for Freedom as a benefit for the Southern Christian Leadership Conference, also serving as the SCLC's northern coordinator.

-Angelou returned to the United States.
-At the urging of her friend, writer James Baldwin, she began writing about her life experiences.
-The result of her efforts became the 1970 best-selling memoir about her childhood and young adult years entitled I Know Why the Caged Bird Sings.
-This poignant work made Angelou an international literary star.
+After returning to the United States, Angelou was urged by friend and fellow writer James Baldwin to write about her life experiences.
+Her efforts resulted in the enormously successful 1969 memoir about her childhood and young adult years, I Know Why the Caged Bird Sings, which made literary history as the first nonfiction best-seller by an African-American woman.
+The poignant work also made Angelou an international star.

-Angelou soon broke new creative ground, becoming the first African American woman to have her screenplay produced.
-She wrote the 1972 drama Georgia, Georgia.
-Continuing to act, Angelou earned a Tony Award nomination for her role in the 1973 play Look Away and an Emmy Award nomination for her work in the 1977 television miniseries Roots.
+Since publishing Caged Bird, Angelou has continued to break new ground—not just artistically, but educationally and socially.
+She wrote the drama Georgia, Georgia in 1972—becoming the first African-American woman to have her screenplay produced—and went on to earn a Tony Award nomination for her role in the play Look Away (1973) and an Emmy Award nomination for her work on the television miniseries Roots (1977), among other honors.

-Seeking new creative challenges, Angelou made her directorial debut in 1998 with Down in the Delta, which starred Alfre Woodard.
-Angelou has also written a number of inspirational works, from the essay collection Wouldn't Take Nothing for My Journey Now (1994) to her advice for young women in Letter to My Daughter (2008).
-Interested in health, Angelou published a cookbook, Great Food, All Day Long (2010).
+Seeking new creative challenges, Angelou made her directorial debut in 1998 with Down in the Delta, starring Alfre Woodard.
+She has also written a number of inspirational works, from the essay collection Wouldn't Take Nothing for My Journey Now (1994) to her advice for young women in Letter to My Daughter (2008).
+Interested in health, Angelou has even published cookbooks, including Hallelujah!
+The Welcome Table: A Lifetime of Memories With Recipes (2005) and Great Food, All Day Long (2010).

-Angelou is good friends with television personality Oprah Winfrey.
-Winfrey has organized several birthday celebrations for Angelou, including a week-long cruise for her 70th birthday in 1998.
+Angelou is good friends with TV personality Oprah Winfrey, who has organized several birthday celebrations for the award-winning author, including a week-long cruise for her 70th birthday in 1998.